scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 ## Versioning Scheme - Communicating compatibility breakages

-Library authors use verioning schemes to communicate compatibility guarantees between library releases to their users.
-Versioning schemes like [Semantic Versioning](http://semver.org/)(SemVer) allow users to easily reason about the impact of a updating a library, without needing to read the detailed release note.
+Library authors use versioning schemes to communicate compatibility guarantees between library releases to their users.
+Versioning schemes like [Semantic Versioning](http://semver.org/)(SemVer) allow users to easily reason about the impact of updating a library, without needing to read the detailed release note.

-In the following section we will outline a versioning scheme based on Semantic Versioning that we **strongly encourage** you to adopt for your libraries.
+In the following section, we will outline a versioning scheme based on Semantic Versioning that we **strongly encourage** you to adopt for your libraries.
 The rules listed below are **in addition** to
 Semantic Versioning v2.0.0.

-### Recommmended Versioning Scheme
+### Recommended Versioning Scheme

-* If backwards **binary compatibility** is broken, **major version number** must be increased
+* If backward **binary compatibility** is broken, **major version number** must be increased
-* If backwards **source compatibility** is broken, **minor version number** must be increased
+* If backward **source compatibility** is broken, **minor version number** must be increased
 * A change in **patch version number** signals **no binary nor source incompatibility**.
-According to SemVer, patch versions should contain only bug fixes that fixes incorrect behavior so major behavioral change in method/classes should result in a minor version bump.
+According to SemVer, patch versions should contain only bug fixes that fix incorrect behavior so major behavioral change in method/classes should result in a minor version bump.
 * When major version is `0`, a minor version bump **may contain both source and binary breakages**
 * Some libraries may take a harder stance on maintaining source compatibility, bumping the major version number for ANY source incompatibility even if they are binary compatible